nova-forms/nova-forms.github.io/learn.markdown

 ## Nova Forms Components

 Nova Forms comes with lots of useful components to easily build your form, and integration is incredibly easy!
+In the following section we go over the most useful ones, but keep in mind that there are many more.
+For a full overview of all components, please refer to the documentation.

 ### File Uploads